 It can be difficult to choose one as all of them work well in different areas of the home.
 The beauty of carpet is that they come in different styles, suit most room design and easy to achieve a unique look with it.
 Unlike bamboo, they can be installed in high traffic areas.

-Let’s go over each one in this group so you can understand the difference and advantages of each one:
+Let’s go over each one in this group so you can understand the differences and advantages of each one:

 - Twist carpet, on the other hand, has a contemporary look and is more stylish.
 So, if you want to get that casual look, you can go for this type.
 Its nice smooth surface makes it suitable for most living rooms.

-- Loop carpet is the most durable and as such is more fitting to high traffic areas.
+- Loop carpet is the most durable and, as such, is more fitting in high-traffic areas.
 It’s a great option for a family and home with high foot activity.

-- Lastly, pattern carpet provides that upscale and refined look that distinguishes any room.
+- Lastly, pattern carpet provides an upscale, refined look that distinguishes any room.
 Moreover, you can tailor it to your rooms theme, style, and decor.

 Choosing Vinyl Flooring